2020 United States House of Representatives elections in Texas: District 4

 The 4th district encompasses Northeastern Texas taking in counties along the Red River and spreading to the parts of the northeastern exurbs of the Dallas–Fort Worth metro area.
-The incumbent is Republican John Ratcliffe, who was elected with 75.7% of the vote in 2018.
+The incumbent was Republican John Ratcliffe, who was elected with 75.7% of the vote in 2018.

 President Trump nominated Ratcliffe to succeed Dan Coats as the Director of National Intelligence in February 2020.
 The Senate confirmed his nomination in May, and Ratcliffe resigned from the House.
 Republicans selected a new nominee on August 8.